How To Allocate Ship Power In Starfield

 How to allocate power in your ship in Starfield

 To allocate Starfield ship power to different systems, you can use the Arrow keys on PC and D-Pad on the controller.
-On the keyboard, by default, you have to hold down the Left-Alt key and then use the side arrow or W/D keys to switch between ship systems.
-Once you have highlighted the system you want to allocate power to, press the up/down or A/S keys to increase or decrease power to that ship system.
+By default, you have to hold down the Left-Alt key on the keyboard and then use the side arrow or W/D keys to switch between ship systems.

-The total amount of spaceship power available to allocate is displayed on the HUD, below the power assigned to each system.
+The total amount of spaceship power available to allocate is displayed on the HUD below the power assigned to each system.
 All your systems have a maximum and minimum power level that you can allocate to the system.
 This limit can be increased by upgrading the ship with better parts.

 What does allocating power to a ship system do in Starfield